Maximising opportunity to learn

 DURATION: 8 WEEKS

 This course provides an evidence-based overview of why and how maximising the opportunity to learn helps both teachers and students, and what great teachers do in pursuit of it.
-You will connect this evidence to practical classroom techniques, and then practise selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.
+You will explore how these principles can be applied in the classroom, before practising selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.

 What will you learn?

-Great teachers plan activities and resources so that everything works smoothly.
+Great teachers plan activities and resources so that everything works smoothly, including by using (and explicitly teaching) routines.
 They ensure consistent and fair application of rules, and they’re aware of what is happening in the classroom, even when their attention appears to be elsewhere.
 Great teachers do not actually have eyes in the back of their head, but their students may think they do.

 Managing lessons so that time is used productively is a core teaching skill.
-Great teachers maximise the opportunity to learn by drawing on targeted approaches tailored to the individual needs of the students they teach, ensuring that students get started on meaningful work straight away and work right up to the end of the lesson.
+Great teachers maximise the opportunity to learn by ensuring that students get started on meaningful work straight away and work right up to the end of the lesson.
+They prevent, anticipate and respond to potentially disruptive incidents, drawing on targeted approaches tailored to the individual needs of the students they teach.

-In this course, you’ll learn about maximising the opportunity to learn for four classroom goals:
+In this course, you’ll learn about maximising opportunity to learn to achieve four classroom goals:

 - to maximise productivity, and minimise wasted time;